knightempire/aagneya-frontend/README.md

 Welcome to the Aagneya Sports Club web application project!
 This application is being developed by a team of students to provide a platform for staff and community members to interact, manage sports events, registrations, and achievements.

+## Visit Our Site

+Check out our live site at [this link](https://knightempire.github.io/aagneya-frontend/homepage/home.html) to explore the application and see its features in action.

 ## Technologies and Tools

 - **HTML**: Used for structuring the web pages.